Aircloak/aircloak/tools/MongoCleanup/README.md

 SIZE=100 make run-perf
 ```

 The `SIZE` variable controls the number of users to generate.
-Note that each user has ~10 purchases, each with around
+Note that each user has ~10 purchases, each with
 ~10 items, so the final number of records will be about 100 times larger than what you specify here.

 ## Running tests